-These can be either annually, biannually or monthly – there’s a 5% surcharge for biannual or monthly payments.
+These can be either annually, biannually or monthly – however there’s a 5% surcharge for biannual or monthly payments.

 I just bought a used car.
 Does it come with tax already on it?

 Back when paper tax discs were a thing, people could sell a car with a few months’ tax left on it.